Clinical manifestations, diagnosis, and treatment of osteomalacia

 - Rosenthall L. DEXA bone densitometry measurements in adults with X-linked hypophosphatemia.
 Clin Nucl Med 1993; 18:564.

-- Whyte, MP.
-Sclerosing Bone Disorders.
-In: Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, Seventh Edition, Rosen CJ (Ed), American Society of Bone and Mineral Research, Washington, DC 2008. p.412.
+- Whyte MP.
+Sclerosing bone disorders.
+In: Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, 8th ed, Rosen CJ (Ed), John Wiley & Sons, Inc, Ames 2013.

 - Kurland ES, Schulman RC, Zerwekh JE, et al. Recovery from skeletal fluorosis (an enigmatic, American case).
 J Bone Miner Res 2007; 22:163.